Explore 20 journal writing topics that can help you start a healthy journaling habit.

 16. If You Got a Sudden Windfall, What Would You Do?

-Imagine that you won the lottery or got an inheritance from a long-lost great uncle.
+Imagine that you won the lottery or got an inheritance from a long-lost great-uncle.
 What would you do with the money?
-This journal entry is fun because it gives you the chance to think about your life creatively without the confines of your normal budget requirements.
+This journal entry is fun because it allows you to think about your life creatively without the confines of your normal budget requirements.

 You don’t have to be selfish, either.
-Maybe there’s a charity project you’ve always wanted to tackle that you could have the freedom to take on now.
-Think through your options, and then describe how you’d spend the money.
+Maybe there’s a charity project you’ve always wanted to tackle that you can take on now.
+Think through your options and describe how you’d spend the money.

 17. What Is on Your Bucket List?